Why TRADEOS.tech vs. Everything Else

 The limitations:

-• No regime awareness.
-A DCA bot buys every dip regardless of whether the market is in a sustained downtrend or a temporary pullback.
-A grid bot is catastrophic in a trending market.
+- No regime awareness.
+A DCA rule buys every dip regardless of whether the market is in a sustained downtrend or a temporary pullback.
+A static grid can be catastrophic in a trending market.
 These systems have no concept of the market environment they're operating in.

-• No risk infrastructure.
+- No risk infrastructure.
 No drawdown breaker.
 No circuit breaker when a data feed fails.
-No dead man's switch if the bot crashes.
+No dead man's switch if the automation layer crashes.
 No meaningful separation between "a bad signal" and "a system failure."

 These tools are adequate for passive DCA accumulation.
-They are not trading systems.
+They are not production intelligence systems.

 Category 2: Backtesting frameworks (Backtrader, Freqtrade, Jesse, QuantConnect)

 These are research and development environments for building strategies.
-They are excellent for what they do.
+They are useful, but they usually stop before production evidence, risk, review, and publishing loops.

 The limitations:

-• No execution quality.
+- No execution quality.
 Backtests assume idealized fills.
-Live trading has latency, partial fills, slippage, and exchange quirks.
+Live execution has latency, partial fills, slippage, and exchange quirks.
 A strategy that works in backtest often degrades significantly in live execution.

-• Operational burden is entirely on you.
-You need to build and maintain the infrastructure: database, monitoring, alerting, restarts, key management, risk limits.
-Most quant researchers are not infrastructure engineers.
+- Operational burden is entirely on you.
+You need to build and maintain the infrastructure, monitoring, alerting, key management, and risk limits.
+Most researchers are not infrastructure engineers.

 These tools are where quantitative research happens.
 They are not where it runs in production.